 Crocodiles in Costa Rica

-The two species don’t really like to mix and mingle but are rather very territorial of one another.
-So where you see Crocodiles you generally won’t see Caimans.
-The map below demonstrates only a few popular places to see Crocs and Caimans.
+The two species don’t really like to mix and mingle but and are very territorial.
+So, where you see crocodiles you generally won’t see caimans.